DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 1. Attributes are general domains that collectively make up a characters strengths and
 weaknesses: Agility, Strength, Intuition, Intelligence, Conviction, and Vitality.
 2. Skills are specific to an Attribute.
 These signify how good a character is at performing certain types of actions.
-Each skill is tied to an attribute, meaning that being better at an attribute also increases the effectiveness of a specific skill.
+Each Skill is tied to an Attribute, meaning improving that Attribute also increases the effectiveness of a related Skill.
 Athletics is a Strength skill, but Bluffing is a Conviction skill.
-All Attributes and Skills are listed in the chart below.
+All Attributes and Skills are listed below.
 3. Modifiers reflect a character’s level of expertise given Attribute or Skill domain and allow you to add or subtract your draw before reporting the value on a given check.
  These modifiers are determined at Character Creation and can be improved as you Level Up.